mearafGitHub/ETHiopiaPopUpCity/README.md

 Make the navigation menu collapsible for mobile devices.

 - ### Modal Windows
-Use modals for forms or additional information.
+Use modals for forms and additional information.

 - ### Event Filtering or Search
+Allow users to:
-Allow users to filter events or search for tickets.
+- - filter events or
+- - earch for tickets.

 - ### Dynamic Counters or Token Balance Updates
 Use JavaScript to show live counters.